akrambzgh/dictionary-web-app/README.md

 - Responsive and user-friendly design.
 - Quick and easy word lookup.

-## Demo

-You can try out the live demo of the application by visiting [https://example.com/dictionary-app](https://example.com/dictionary-app)

 ## Installation

 To run the Dictionary Web App locally, follow these steps: